W. L. Gore & Associates: Allegations of anti-competitive practices

 During the 2010s, W. L. Gore & Associates was investigated by authorities in the European Union and by the Federal Trade Commission in the United States amid allegations that the company had bullied outdoor equipment manufacturers away from competing products, thereby restricting fair trade and competition.

 The US investigation sought to determine whether Gore engaged in unfair methods of competition “by contracts, exclusionary practices, or other conduct relating to waterproof or waterproof and breathable membranes or technologies and related products.”

 In Europe, the outdoor brand Columbia and its brand OutDry filed a complaint that Gore violated EU anti-competition laws covering waterproof/breathable membranes in footwear and gloves.

+Use of PFAS

+In 2022 a former employee sued the company, alleging that the company negligently used harmful PFAS chemicals in their manufacturing process, affecting employees and neighboring residents.
+The state of Maryland sued as well in 2024.

 Culture

 From 1984 to 2017, W. L. Gore & Associates, Inc. earned a position on Fortune magazine's annual list of the U.S. "100 Best Companies to Work For."
 Its European operations have also earned similar honors.

 Gore's culture evolved from the company's success with small teams during its early years.
 This approach to business was based on Bill Gore's experience tackling problems with "task force teams" while he was employed at the DuPont Company.
 They were usually multidisciplinary operated for short periods of time outside the company's formal management hierarchy.

 Bill Gore presented the concept of a "lattice" organization to Gore associates in 1967.
 He refined this to "culture principles" in a paper entitled "The Lattice Organization – A Philosophy of Enterprise", which was distributed to Gore associates in 1976.

 He proposed a flat, lattice-like organizational structure where everyone shares the same title of "associate."
 There are neither chains of command nor predetermined channels of communication.
 Leaders replace the idea of "bosses."
 Associates choose to follow leaders rather than have bosses assigned to them.
 Associate contribution reviews are based on a peer-level rating system.

 He articulated four culture principles that he called freedom, fairness, commitment and waterline: